zacanger/niddesa/text/generated-translations/cullaniddesa/12-sinhala-google.md

 The Dhamma that is seen to exist, the Dhamma that is understood, the Dhamma that is compared, the Dhamma that is determined That is.
 Especially since the twin is the twin of lust, the twin is hatred (Applied in Mahaniddasa (3-4) 2.
-P. 1578) All Dhammas Because it is calm, because it is nirvana, because it is soothing.
+P. 1578) All Dhammas Because it is calm, because it is Nibbana, because it is soothing.

 [APZ 56.3] (# apz56.3) # apz56.3 .ref .apz} "They are always twins."
 Is hatred because it excludes lust (because it excludes it) in the Maha Niddesa